redibox/core/docs/pubsub-hook.md

 ```

 #### - subscribe -
-Equivalent to node's EventEmiiter.on() with an optional **subscribedCallback** to let you know when subscribed.
+Equivalent to node's EventEmitter.on() with an optional **subscribedCallback** to let you know when subscribed.
 This accepts a single channel as a string or multiple channels as an Array.

 **Parameters:**
  - **channels**: `String || Array` , A string or array of strings of channels to subscribe to.
  - **listener**: `Function` , Your event listener.
- - **subscribedCallback**: `Function` , callback to be called once subscribed, first param is an error.
+ - **RETURNS**: `Promise`

 **Example:**
 ```javascript